 Heck, maybe they’ve even written the books and blog posts that other people are reading.
 (Ahem.)

 Homestead veterans have tricks and tips up their sleeves that they’re happy to share with you while you help them pull weeds or milk goats or knead bread or work on a quilt.

 And sure, some homestead veterans may smirk inside when a newbie homesteader is over the top excited when harvesting their first tomato or gathering their first egg.
 They may secretly roll their eyes at some of the questions they ask.
 But here’s the thing: homesteading newbies are so important to homesteading veterans.
 Here are three reasons why:

-Homesteading newbies can show veterans how to do things differently.
+Homesteading newbies can show homestead veterans how to do things differently.

-Wannabes and/or newbies are also good for showing veterans a better way to use part of their land.
+Newbies are also good for showing homestead veterans a better way to use part of their land.
 I know some folks who are dreaming of a piece of land, and in the meantime are comparatively making better use of the space in their postage stamp sized yard than some homesteaders are doing with 10 acres.

 Wannabe homesteaders remind veteran homesteaders of what they’ve got.
 Or at least they should, if homestead veterans are paying attention.
 Come on, veterans: sometimes that person who squeals with delight that you have 20 free range chickens should not be condescendingly patted on the head, they should be given a smile and a hearty thank you for reminding you how blessed you are that you can have 20 free range chickens.

 Homesteading newbies often look up to homesteading veterans as being able to teach them a ton of things—which makes sense because homesteading veterans have a ton of experience to share!